0foo/study_notes/rhcsa/topics/networking/mounting_network_storage.md

         * Use a colon after the name of the server to identify the mount as an NFS share.
         * Use two forward slashes in remote server to identify a CIFS/Samba
 * NFS mount example:
-    * server1:/share /nfs/mount/point nfs sync 0 0
+    * `server1:/share /nfs/mount/point nfs sync 0 0`
-        * first col: server and share name
+        * first col: server:/share name
         * second col: local location to mount
         * third col: mount type
         * fourth col: mount option